DedalusProject/dedalus/docs/machines/janus/janus.rst

      python3 setup.py build
      python3 setup.py install

-This is failing on a unicode error.
-Arg.
+The unicode error that pops up is a red herring; pip3 reports that the correct h5py is installed.

 Installing Mercurial